-Documentation of statistics for Parental leave benefits 2020
+Documentation of statistics for Parental leave benefits 2021

 1 Introduction The statistics Benefits in connection with childbirth shed light on the use of the Maternity Act, including equality between mothers and fathers.
 The statistics have been compiled since 1995, but in 2017 changed data source.
 Since 2017, data from ATP / Udbetaling Danmark's IT system for the administration of payment of parental benefits in connection with birth, adoption, child illness etc. 2 Statistical presentation The statistics annually calculate a parent's year's use of the rights the Maternity Act gives them, and the distribution of parental leave between the father and mother, as well as the number of persons, and amounts paid in connection with childbirth in the year in question.
 2.1 Data description The statistics include absence due maternity leave where there is a payment from the government.
 This means that persons who are not entitled to receive benefits are not included in the statistics.
 In order to be able to provide an overview of the use of the maternity leave for an entire year (birth year parents), the statistics have been extended with an extract from the Statistics Denmark's population register consisting of, year by year, the parents who gave birth to the child in the specified year.
 A parent volume for a given year consists of the parents who have a common child born in the year, and where the child is either born in Denmark or immigrated to Denmark within 14 weeks of birth.
 A parent couple can consist of a man and a woman, two women, two men or a single person, if the mother, for example, has had a child through an anonymous donor, or one of the parents has died.
-Parental leave benefit eligible under the law According to the law, an employee is entitled to parental leave benefits if he or she has been permanently linked to the labour market for the last 13 weeks before the beginning of the period of absence and has been employed for at least 120 hours during this period, or if he/she would be eligible to receive unemployment benefits.
-Parental leave benefit eligible in these statistics The statistics put a person to be eligible for maternity benefits if the person is either receiving benefits as a result of pregnancy or childbirth, or in the calendar year of the child's birth makes so much money that the amount would justify a daily allowance of at least 80 per cent. of the unemployment benefit maximum, or if other pre-birth conditions would justify receiving unemployment benefit at a similar level.
+Parental leave benefits entitled by the law According to the law, an employee is entitled to maternity benefits if he/she has been continuously attached to the labour market for the last 13 weeks before the beginning of the period of absence and has been employed for at least 120 hours during this period, or if he/she would be entitled to unemployment benefits.
+Parental leave benefit eligible in these statistics For the purposes of the statistics, a person is considered to be entitled to maternity benefits if he or she is either in receipt of unemployment benefits as a result of pregnancy or maternity or, in the calendar year in which the child is born, earns enough money to qualify for unemployment benefits of at least 80 pct. of the maximum unemployment benefit, or if other circumstances prior to the birth would qualify him or her to receive unemployment benefits at an equivalent level.